Affordable housing: building

 |4 bed houses (97 sq. m)||£144,334||OMV less £144,344|

-Homes are kept affordable for the future by applying a fixed discount to the open market value.
+Homes are kept affordable by the affordable price being a fixed percentage of the open market value (the 'appropriate percentage').

-This is calculated in the following way: AHP divided by OMV multiplied by 100 = Discount.
-The re-sale price is then OMV x Discount.
+This is calculated in the following way: AHP divided by OMV multiplied by 100 = appropriate percentage.
+The re-sale price is then OMV x appropriate percentage.

 Affordable homes for rent

 These fall into two categories (these are generally held by housing associations, also called Private Registered Providers of Social Housing):

-- a maximum of 80% of local market rents (including service charges)
+1. Affordable rents: a maximum of 80% of local market rents (including service charges).

 2. Social rents: where rents are set in line with national rent charging regime.